RedFox0x20/RedFox32_Old/README.md

 # RedFox32.xyz
 ### I overhaul a lot of the system often as I learn, this is going to happen soon!
+> I've noticed an increase in interest in the project as I have been more active on it again.
+Please keep in mind I am rarely updating the documentation at the moment as I build up the project base.
+I will keep it as up to date as possible if the interest is maintained.
+Please do not try to contribute towards progress, the purpose is for me to learn at my own pace and write everything I can by hand from documentation or by using existing code as a reference.
+If you would like to provide links to resources or any queries in general then use something from the `Where` section to contact me.

 ## What is this, where am I?
 RedFox32 is a hobby OS project that I am using to learn the ins and outs of the x86 Architecture in addition to helping developers (like you, perhaps) begin their own adventure into the world of bare-metal programming.
 ![Image of the running OS](Img/FontRenderingAndKeyboardInput.png  "Nothing to see here!")